filecoin-project/venus/CONTRIBUTING.md

 ### Code Reviews

-`go-filecoin` requires 2 approvals for all PRs, with at least one of {@phritz, @acruikshank, @whyrusleeping}.
+`go-filecoin` requires 2 approvals for all PRs.
+We use the following process, which aims to merge code quickly and efficiently, while avoiding both accidental and malicious introduction of bugs, unintended consequences, or vulnerabilities.

+The first review is done by a committer.
+Once they deem it ready for merge, they will assign a maintainer for the second review.
+Once the PR has 2 Approvals and blocking comments have been addressed, the committer rebases and merges the PR.
 If your PR hasn't been reviewed in 3 days, pinging reviewers via Github or community chat is also welcome and encouraged.

 We use the following conventions for code reviews:

 - "Approve" means approval.
 If there are comments and approval, it is expected that you'll address the comments before merging.
 Ask for clarification if you're not sure.
   - *Example: reviewer points out an off by one error in a blocking comment, but Approves the PR.
-Reviewee must fix the error, but the reviewer trusts you to do that.*
+Reviewee must fix the error, but PR can progress to maintainer review.
+Committer confirms this before merge.*
 - "Request Changes" means you don't have approval, and the reviewer wants another look.
   - *Example: the whole design of an abstraction is wrong and reviewer wants to see it reworked.*